datablackhole/teachers_directory/README.md

 -> Use the link http://localhost:8000/ to access the page

--> In order to use the import page you'll need to register with a valid email address.
+-> In order to use the import page you will need to register with a valid email address.